alexirpan/alexirpan.github.io/_posts/2024-04-20-puzzlehunting-201.markdown

 ![Rows garden grid](/public/puzzlehunting-201/rows-garden.png)
 {: .centered }

-(This might not be the case if the puzzle is doing something funny for extraction, but let's ignore that for now.)
+(This might not be the case if the puzzle is doing something funny for extraction, but let's ignore that.)

-We say an idea is overconstrained if it would be impossible or very difficult to construct a puzzle that worked that way.
+We say an idea is *overconstrained* if it would be impossible or very difficult to construct a puzzle that worked that way.
 All answers being 6 letters is easy.
 All answers being 6 letter words for colors is harder, but maybe possible.
-If they all had to be 6 letter words of colors that start with Y, that's definitely overconstrained, because after YELLOW you really don't have many options.
+If all answers had to be 6 letter words of colors that start with Y, that's definitely overconstrained, because after YELLOW you really don't have many options.

 The logic goes like this: